giayychan/screen-note-ai/README.md

 ## 🚀 Overview

-The Dynamic Learning App is an innovative tool designed to transform how users engage with and learn from digital content.
-By integrating advanced AI technologies and Optical Character Recognition (OCR), the app enables users to extract text from websites effortlessly and interact with it dynamically.
+The Dynamic Learning App is here to change how you learn from online articles.
+With advanced Optical Character Recognition (OCR) and AI, the app makes it easy to capture text from websites and interact with it in real-time.

-With features like contextual word definitions and a personalized vocabulary builder, it empowers users to enhance their language skills and comprehension.
-The app also incorporates AI-powered content creation, allowing users to generate custom articles using their saved word lists.
-Perfect for students, professionals, and content creators, this app bridges the gap between learning, productivity, and creativity.
+You can click on any word in the text to see a definition tailored to its context, helping you learn more effectively.
+Plus, the vocabulary builder lets you save words you want to remember, and you can easily add or remove them as you go.

+To top it off, the app can create personalized articles using the words you’ve saved, turning your learning into something practical and creative.
+Whether you’re a student, a professional, or just love exploring new content, this app turns reading into an interactive learning experience that boosts your language skills and sparks your creativity.

 ---

 ## 🌟 Key Features

-1. **Text Extraction with OCR**: Easily capture text from websites using state-of-the-art Optical Character Recognition.
+1. **Text Extraction with OCR**: Effortlessly capture text from online articles by simply pasting the URL.
+The app automatically takes a screenshot and extracts the text using cutting-edge Optical Character Recognition (OCR) technology.
-2. **Contextual Definitions**: Click any word for an AI-tailored definition contextual to the text.
+2. **Contextual AI-Powered Word Definitions**: Click on any word within the extracted text, and get an instant, AI-generated definition that’s tailored to the context of the article, providing deeper understanding and nuanced meanings.
-3. **Vocabulary Builder**: Save words into a personal list for tracking or learning.
+3. **Personalized Vocabulary Builder**: Easily save new words to your personal word list for future reference.
+Track and manage your vocabulary to facilitate long-term retention and mastery.
-4. **AI-Powered Content Creation**: Use your word list to generate relevant, high-quality AI-powered articles.
+4. **AI-Generated Content Creation**: Utilize your saved word list to generate high-quality AI-written articles.
+Let the app create meaningful content that integrates the vocabulary you’ve learned for practice and application.

 ---

 ## 🛠️ Technologies Used

 - **AI Technologies**: Hugging Face, MistralAI
-- **OCR Processing**: Python OCR
+- **OCR Processing**: Tesseract.js
 - **Web Frameworks**: Next.js (Frontend), FastAPI (Backend)
-- **Hardware Acceleration**: NVIDIA GPUs
+- **Authentication**: Supabase for authentication
+- **Database**: PostgreSQL relational database for storing user data
+- **Hosting**: Vercel for deployment and hosting
+- **Data Compression**: LZ-string for compressing OCR data in localStorage for faster retrieval
+- **Web Scraping**: Puppeteer for taking screenshots of articles
+- **State Management**: Zustand for managing application state

 ---

 ## 🎯 Use Cases

 - **Educational Tool**: Enhance learning with contextual vocabulary and AI article creation.
+- **Language Learners**: Simplify vocabulary building by seamlessly saving and analyzing new words.
 - **Content Creators**: Generate drafts for blog posts or essays with minimal effort.
-- **Language Learners**: Simplify vocabulary building by seamlessly saving and analyzing new words.

 ---